 Why you should listen

-In 2006 he launched a year-long daily video blog called The Show with Ze Frank, which Slate.com called "the best sustained comedy run in the history of the Web."
-His rapid-fire delivery and absurd explorations in audience participation (like Earth Sandwich) has influenced a generation of digital native YouTubers.
-Perhap his most brilliant move: calling on fans to write the show for him.
-Using collaborative tools, online viewers collectively put words in his mouth (and props in his lap); he faithfully performed this wiki-comedy each week for his "Fabuloso Friday" show.
+In 2006, Frank launched a year-long daily video blog called The Show with Ze Frank, which Slate.com called "the best sustained comedy run in the history of the web."
+His rapid-fire delivery and absurd explorations in audience participation has influenced a generation of digital native YouTubers.
+Perhaps his most brilliant move involved calling on fans to write the show for him.
+Using collaborative tools, online viewers collectively put words in his mouth (and props in his lap); he faithfully performed this wiki-comedy each week for his Fabuloso Friday show.

 Ze Frank’s TED talks

 Who are we?
 What are we doing here?
 Such thoughts plague more than just angst-filled teenagers.
 In this session, speakers take a piercing look at these and other complex questions, challenging preconceived notions of who we really are (let’s not forget microbes), how the brain works — and how consciousness fits into the equation.
 Here […]Continue reading

 On the web, a new “Friend” may be just a click away, but true connection is harder to find and express.
 Ze Frank presents a medley of zany Internet toys that require deep participation — and reward it with something more nourishing.
 You’re invited, if you promise you’ll share.
 (Recorded at TEDGlobal 2011, July 2011 […]Continue reading